 What is the purpose of my life?
 That’s a typical confusion of every seeker, and I was no exception to it.
-Hoping to solve the puzzle and taking a cue from my parents, even as a teenager, I had started contemplating on one verse from the Gita each morning.
+Hoping to solve the puzzle, I started reflecting on one verse from the Gita each morning, even as a teenager.

 Step 1: Cognizance

 Gradually, Indian philosophy engulfed me, and it became my favorite pastime to accumulate knowledge about the scriptures.
 When situations spiraled downwards, at the right moment in my life, Nature brought in a catalyst of change in the form of Om Swami.
-Swami’s Divine presence and wisdom profoundly influenced me, and he became my benchmark in many ways.
+Swami’s Divine presence and wisdom profoundly influenced me.
+Subsequently, he became my benchmark in many ways.

 Hungry to learn more, I sincerely watched his videos, read all his books, almost by-hearted his blogs, and never missed an opportunity to observe him like a hawk!
-I stalked him around to every retreat he conducted, ranging from Mahamudra Meditation to Zen.
+Further, I stalked him around to every retreat he conducted, ranging from Mahamudra Meditation to Zen.
 Thanks to Swami, I became well-informed on diverse subjects.
-Besides that, I continued learning about self-development and Sanatana Dharma’s scriptures from various other sources as well.
-Unfortunately, all of this intellectual knowledge made me restless and left me wanting for more.
+Besides that, I continued learning about self-development and Sanatana Dharma’s scriptures from various sources.
+However, all of that intellectual knowledge made me restless and left me wanting for more.

 Step 2: Selfless Service